 Introduction

-In recent years, the world of “big data” has gained significant momentum, and the various uses that this world offers have penetrated almost every area of our lives.
-Still, a vast amount of data accumulating in domains is not yet exhausted (Hashem, Yaqoob, Anuar, Mokhtar, Gani & Khan, 2015; Sivarajah, Kamal, Irani & Weerakkody, 2017), and researchers continue to offer added-value applications that improve the business processes in many and varied domains.
-We focus on processes designed to assist in decision making, using the massive data available to domain experts.
+In recent years, the world of “big data” has gained significant momentum, and its various uses have penetrated almost every area of our lives.
+Still, vast amount of data accumulating in domains remains unutilized (Hashem, Yaqoob, Anuar, Mokhtar, Gani & Khan, 2015; Sivarajah, Kamal, Irani & Weerakkody, 2017), and researchers continue to offer value-added applications that improve business processes in many varied domains.
+We focus on processes designed to assist in decision-making, using the massive volume of data available to domain experts.

 There are several approaches for designing and implementing decision support systems (Power, 2002; Power, 2007).
-For example, in the domain of medical diagnosis, focusing on clinical guidelines, there are several studies that offer various approaches for modeling and computing general treatment protocols, while considering the patient’s specific information (Peleg, Tu, Bury, Ciccarese, Fox, Greenes, Hall, Johnson, Jones, Kumar, Miksch, 2003).
-In the domain of Appliance Repairs, the focus is on building an architecture that covers the customers’ varying needs, and to improve

-their existing maintenance process (Hossayni, Khan, Aazam, Taleghani-Isfahani & Crespi, 2020).
+For example, focusing on clinical guidelines in the domain of medical diagnosis, several studies offer various approaches for modeling and computing general treatment protocols considering the patient’s specific information (Peleg, Tu, Bury, Ciccarese, Fox, Greenes, Hall, Johnson, Jones, Kumar, Miksch, 2003).
+In the domain of appliance repairs, the focus is on building an architecture that covers the customers’ varying needs and improves their existing maintenance process (Hossayni, Khan, Aazam, Taleghani-Isfahani & Crespi, 2020).

-In this paper, we focus on decision making processes, which involves a domain expert and an end-user, with limited communication between them.
+In this paper, we focus on decision-making processes that involve a domain expert and an end-user, with limited communication between them.
 Accordingly, we propose an interactive decision support framework for a domain expert who is required to conduct limited interaction with an end-user.
 Consider the following two examples (Table 1) for such interactions from different domains:

 Table 1: Examples for domains with limited interaction